This post was originally published in 2015, updated in 2021.

 I didn’t really want to put the shelves back in and doors back on for the photo….so here are the “before” photos I do have.

 The “I’m getting ready to paint you” before photos…

 I don’t know if you can see on the back there but this is an Ethan Allen piece.

 I found this one at the thrift store for around $25.

-Nice solid, well made piece of furniture.
-But had some wear and repairs needed.
+A nice solid, well-made piece of furniture but had some wear and repairs needed.